 Margaret Fuller (1810 – 1850) American women’s rights advocate.
-Her book Women in the Nineteenth Century was influential in changing perceptions about men and women, and was one of the most important early Feminist works.
-She argued for equality and women being more self-dependent and less dependent on men.
+Her book Women in the Nineteenth Century (1845) was influential in changing perceptions about men and women and was one of the most important early feminist works.
+She argued for equality and also for women to become more self-independent.

 Leo Tolstoy (1828 – 1910) Russian writer and moral philosopher.
-Famous works include the epic novel War and Peace and Anna Karenina.
-Tolstoy wrote against serfdom and became a leading advocate of non-violence and pacificism.
-Influencing people, such as Gandhi and Martin Luther King.
+Famous works include the epic novel War and Peace (1867) and Anna Karenina (1878).
+Tolstoy wrote against serfdom and became a leading advocate of non-violence and pacificism – influencing people, such as Gandhi and Martin Luther King.

-Rabindranath Tagore ( 1861 – 1941) Indian poet.
-Awarded Nobel Prize for Literature for Gitanjali.
-Tagore was a towering figure in the Indian renaissance, advocating through poetry and prose a universalist and humanist approach to life.
+Rabindranath Tagore (1861 – 1941) Indian poet.
+Awarded Nobel Prize for Literature (1913) for Gitanjali.
+Tagore was a towering figure in the Indian renaissance advocating, through poetry and prose, a universalist and humanist approach to life.

 Bertrand Russell (1872 – 1970) Mathematician and logician, Russell was one of the founders of analytical philosophy.
 Russell was a leading pacifist and campaigner against nuclear weapons.

 Albert Einstein.
 (1879 – 1955) Revolutionised modern physics with his general theory of relativity.
-Won Nobel Prize in Physics (1921) for his discovery of the Photoelectric effect, which formed basis of Quantum Theory.
-Also noted humanitarian philosopher.
+Awarded the Nobel Prize in Physics (1921) for his discovery of the Photoelectric effect, which formed the basis of Quantum Theory.
+Also a noted peace advocate and humanitarian philosopher.

 George Orwell (1903 – 1950) – English author.
-Famous works include Animal Farm, and 1984.
-Both stark warnings about the dangers of totalitarian states.
-Orwell was a democratic Socialist criticising the inequality of the 1930s, but he also warned about the dangers of the Soviet Union and other totalitarian states.
+Famous works include Animal Farm (1945), and 1984 (1949).
+Both were stark warnings about the dangers of totalitarian states.
+Orwell was a democratic Socialist criticising the inequality of the 1930s, but also warned about the dangers of the Soviet Union and other totalitarian regimes.

 Alan Turing (1912 – 1954) – Computer scientist and code breaker.
 Turing had one of the greatest minds of the Twentieth Century.
 He helped crack the German Enigma code and became a leading developer in the emerging world of computer science.

 Rachel Carson (1907 – 1964) American conservationist.
 Rachel Carson was a pioneering environmentalist.
-Her work, Silent Spring’ highlighted the dangers of unregulated pesticide use.
+Her work, Silent Spring (1962) highlighted the dangers of unregulated pesticide use.
 It played an important role in advancing the global environmental movement.